 BC Ferries' third Island Class ferry departs shipyard bound for B.C.

-BC Ferries says its third Island Class ferry is now on its way to British Columbia, departing DAMEN Shipyards Galati in Romania in the early morning of May 19, local time.
+BC Ferries’ third Island Class ferry is now on its way to British Columbia, departing DAMEN Shipyards Galati in Romania in the early morning of May 19, local time, according to the company's release.

 The yet-to-be named ferry will make the transatlantic voyage under its own power in approximately 60 days, depending on weather.
 The approximately 10,700 nautical mile journey will include two stops for refuelling, first in Tenerife, Canary Islands then in Balboa, Panama after transiting the Panama Canal.
 The vessel will sail up the west coast of North America, arriving at Point Hope Maritime in Victoria, B.C.